rmolinari/thesis_1999/1999_thesis.typ

 extra state (which we will call #state(3.5)) between our states 3 and~4, corresponding to #chapRef(2)'s #state(5).
 As in the earlier chapter, @ALS1996's construction returns from #state(3.5) to #state(3) upon certain $C$-changes.

-As well as being redundant, this seems to break the $C$-permiission argument, or rather the argument that shows that $C$-permission does not interfere with our attempts to threaten $H leqt C$.
+As well as being redundant, this seems to break the $C$-permission argument, or rather the argument that shows that $C$-permission does not interfere with our attempts to threaten $H leqt C$.
 We must be able to show that we don't get stuck infinitely often in #state(4).
-To do this, in the original proof of~@ALS1996, we must show that (apart from finintely many cases) we get a $C$-change after the _last_ time that we pass out of #state(3) (since we can have several $restr(C, u_2)$ changes, we may jump from 3.5 back to 3 several times).
+To do this, in the original proof of~@ALS1996, we must show that (apart from finitely many cases) we get a $C$-change after the _last_ time that we pass out of #state(3) (since we can have several $restr(C, u_2)$ changes, we may jump from 3.5 back to 3 several times).
 But this is now a problem: we know that $c_C$ dominates the function $m$, but $m$ no longer records